Controlling professors through the Bavarian Concordat (1924)

 A court case was launched by a non-religious professor who was passed over in her application for a concordat chair in philosophy in favour of someone less qualified.
 The court found it likely that she was discriminated against because the university of Erlangen-Nurnberg hadn’t waited for the bishop’s veto, but had, on its own, asked the applicants about their religion.

 It looked as if this case could ultimately lead to a challenge of the legality of “concordat chairs” themselves, which one of her lawyers says contravenes laws at many levels: the 2006 German anti-discrimination law, the 1949 Constitution and the 2000 Directive of the European Union.
-However, a way was found to prevent this: the successful candiddate withdrew and the university advertised the post anew.
+However, a way was found to prevent this: the successful candidate withdrew and the university advertised the post anew.
 With that, in July 2011 the court dismissed the case.
-After the Bavarian Administrative Court refused to hear the case, it is now being taken before the Constitutional Court.
+After the Bavarian Administrative Court refused to hear the case, and in 2015 the Supreme Court followed.

 Theologians even more tightly controlled